 Effective Muay Thai techniques: how to dominate in the ring

-Muay Thai Techniques employs eight points of contact: feet, knees, fists and elbows.
+Muay Thai Techniques employ eight points of contact: feet, knees, fists, and elbows.

-That leads to a diverse fighting tactics and strike combinations.
-All of that relies heavily on a fighters movement speed and agility which is an important category itself.
-It all has to be combined with a strength training and a body conditioning to bring a powerful effect.
+All of that heavily relies on a fighter's movement speed and agility which is an important category itself.
+It all has to be combined with strength training and body conditioning to create a complete fighter.

-When you master those skills you will be prepared to face even the toughest opponents be it in the ring or on the street.
+When you master those skills you will be prepared to face even the toughest opponents.

 In general, we can divide Muay Thai techniques into 5 major categories: